fossology/fossology/README.md

 use since the standalone image does not take care of data persistence.

 A pre-built Docker image is available from [Docker Hub](https://hub.docker.com/r/fossology/fossology/) and can be run using the following command:
+Run the following command to start the FOSSology container:

 ```sh
 docker run -p 8081:80 fossology/fossology